Brendan Barnes

 Additional information

-my standard rate is £60 per session but I am open to discussion where affordability is an issue
+my standard rate is £70 per session but I am open to provide concessions where affordability is an issue

 When I work

-I offer online counselling Monday-Wednesday and face-to-face counselling in the Barbican/Farringdon area of London on Tuesday and Wednesday afternoon and early evening
+I offer face-to-face counselling in the Barbican/Farringdon area of London on Monday, Tuesday and Wednesday afternoon and early evening.
+I also offer online counselling

 Further information

 My approach is based on my integrative training, which means that I draw on resources from different schools of psychotherapy.
 This can be helpful given the different backgrounds and preferred ways of working that clients bring to counselling.
-I seek to be genuine, supportive and authentic in my relationships with clients.
 Within the wide range of psychotherapies that exist, my own approach is based on the humanistic tradition, with a strong influence from existential and attachment theory.
 In my post-qualification training, I have focused on better understanding the impact of trauma.

 · Humanistic approaches to counselling emphasise the quality of the relationship between counsellor and client and are underpinned by a belief in the human desire to grow and self-heal.